 Super Lawyers criteria: Candidates are evaluated on 12 indicators of peer recognition and professional achievement.
 Selections are made on an annual, stateby- state basis.
 The list included Colony’s CEO from 2004-2009.

 The Hollywood Reporter’s Power Business Managers criteria: The Power Business Managers are selected based on a variety of factors, including recommendations from others in the entertainment industry as well as independent research.
-Power Business Manager’s list from 2019 included Shane Glass, a founding partner of Glass Malek LLP, a business management firm that merged into The Colony Group in 2019.
+Power Business Manager’s list from 2019 and 2021 included Shane Glass, a founding partner of Glass Malek LLP, a business management firm that merged into The Colony Group in 2019.
 Shane is President and Managing Director of Colony’s Business Management practice.